8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "Like hell they don't grow," Jack said with a shudder.
 "They grow out of every scrap of metal they touch and chew up."

-"Whose side are you on, anyway?"
+"Which side are you on, anyway?"
 Daniel asked him curiously.

 "Perhaps our definitions must be adjusted to accommodate our growing experience," Teal'c said.

 "This is all your fault," Jack said to Daniel.
-"We never sat around doing the meaning of life thing before you came along."
+"We never sat around doing the meaning-of-life thing before you came along."

 But then she sighed.
 "How do you beat something like Replicators?" she said seriously.